-Employment as maintenance technicians for commercial aviation, general aviation, aviation repair stations, and manufacturer's services.
-With work experience, a graduate may advance for positions as maintenance supervisor, manufacturer service representative, product development technician, and accident/equipment failure investigators.
+Employment as maintenance technicians for commercial aviation, general aviation, aviation repair stations, and manufacturers' services.
+With work experience, a graduate may advance into a position such as maintenance supervisor, manufacturer service representative, product development technician, and accident/equipment failure investigator.

 Recommended High School Subjects

 Three years of English, one year of algebra, and one year of science.

 See the Tool List on the Aviation Technology major web page.

 A student cannot enter the major with a MTH 004 deficiency.
 A student whose placement tests indicate a deficiency in more than one area (math, English, or reading) will be required to remediate prior to beginning the first semester or change major to Aviation Maintenance Technician until remedial courses are completed satisfactorily.
 The large number of credits per semester and the required summer do not afford the student the ability to remediate by the end of the fourth semester without seriously overloading every semester.
 Other single deficient students could enter the Aviation Technology major.